collinsmezie/Talent-Sync-Project/README.md

 ## Known Limitations and Assumptions

+- The initial loading time may take longer due to occasional server spin down (Free hosting)
 - The API assumes a MongoDB database is set up and running.
-- The API does not include authentication or authorization mechanisms.
+- The API does include authentication/authorization mechanisms.

 ## Setting Up and Deploying the API